 We work collaboratively with governments, policymakers, inter-governmental organisations, civil society and the media to advocate for an end to the use of the death penalty worldwide and the implementation of humane alternative sanctions in its place.

-- We lobby at an international and regional level for the abolition of the death penalty and the introduction of humane alternatives.
+- We advocate at an international and regional level for the abolition of the death penalty and the introduction of humane alternatives.

-- We develop resources and provide guidance to governments, policymakers, parliamentarians, members of the judiciary and prison staff to undertake legal and policy reforms to support abolition and the introduction of humane alternative sanctions.
+- We develop resources and provide guidance to governments, policymakers, parliamentarians, members of the judiciary, legal representatives and prison staff to undertake legal and policy reforms to support abolition and the introduction of humane alternative sanctions.

 - We work with local civil society organisations and the media to build their capacity to develop and carry out effective advocacy and media campaigns promoting the abolition of the death penalty in their own countries.

-- We advocate for humane prison conditions for prisoners on death row in line with international standards, and organise trainings for prison authorities to raise awareness about the relevant standards.
+- We advocate for humane prison conditions for people on death row (including women) in line with international standards, and organise training sessions for prison authorities to raise awareness about the relevant standards.

 - We support UN human rights bodies, such as the Special Rapporteur on Torture, the Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions and the Committee Against Torture, and seek to contribute to the development of international law relating to the death penalty and alternative sanctions.